own2pwn/app-osx/README.md

 *System Preferences > Keyboard > Keyboard shortcuts > Services*

 To remove it completely, right-click on the service name and chose *Reveal in Finder*.
 Then delete the corresponding folder.

+**Note if you have compiled the project before iteration 8 :** you might need to manually remove - as explained before - the services (you should not have more than one service with the same name in the list).

 ##Information
 You can explore data with the [GitHub explorer](http://pryv.github.io/explorer/).